ICICI Home Finance Company: Product and services

 ICICI HFC provides housing finance to individuals and corporates for purchase or construction of residential houses.
-In 2019, the company has disclosed that it has disbursed over $162.91 million in housing loans in the country.
-It offers home loans, loan against property, fixed deposit, gold loan, property search - residential & commercial, construction finance and insurance.
+In FY2026, the company has disclosed that it has disbursed over Rs.18,787.25 crore in housing loans in the country.
+It offers home loans, loan against property, fixed deposit and construction finance.

 Branch network

-The company started with six branches in 2017 and as of 2019, it has over 140 branches in India.
+The company started with six branches in 2017 and as of 2026, it has over 248 branches in India.